standards-hub/Nuxt_documentation_installation/How-To-NuxtDocs.md

 > Note: each time that `nuxt.config.js` file is modified, you may need to force a reset in the GitHub pages Settings by switching off and on the content in the `Socurce` section.
 See below.

+### Logo
+Go to `static` folder and replace the following files with the ones for the project:
+* icon.png
+* logo-dark.svg
+* logo-light.svg

+Also delete the file images:
+* preview-dark.png, and
+* preview.png

 ### nuxt.config.js

 This configuration file is general Nuxt configuration file.
 The setup the project `nuxt.config.js` allows you to add or to override the default *theme* config.